Outerra/comm/intergen/Readme.md

 # INTERGEN

-This document describes the intergen tool for generating APIs from C++ classes.
+This document describes the intergen tool for generating C++/Javascript/Lua APIs from C++ classes.
 The naming convention used here:

-**host class** - an internal application class, can expose multiple interfaces to the world
+**host class** - any application class, can have one or more interfaces declared

-**client interface class** - generated class for a particular interface
+**client interface class** - generated thin wrapper class for a particular interface declaration

-An example of how the host class is decorated for intergen to automatically create both C++ and JavaScript client interfaces:
+An example of how the host class could be decorated for intergen to automatically create C++, JavaScript and Lua client interfaces to the same class:

 ```c++
     //host class